-Terence had an idea.
-He thanked the gentleman for the information and the tea, and took his leave.
+Terence had an idea, though.
+He thanked the gentleman for the information, and the tea, and took his leave.

 Once outside, Terence found the sunshine as bright and warming as ever, but his heart was cold.
 There was nothing Dr. Wonka could say now that Terence wanted to hear.
 The lot and its implications were appalling.
-For the first time since he had returned to town, Terence began to doubt that he'd hear from Willy Wonka.
-What was the point of inviting people into your life if they were just going to leave you, or betray you?
+For the first time since he'd returned to town, Terence began to doubt that he'd ever hear from Willy Wonka.
+What was the point of inviting people into your life if they were just going to leave you, or betray you, or both?

 The days passed, and Terence satisfied his curiosity about the lot.
-A check at the Land Registry Office, and a tangle of holding companies later, it came as no surprise to him that Willy Wonka did, in fact, own it.
-That void wouldn't be filled unless Willy Wonka allowed it.
+A check at the Land Registry Office—and after untangling a tangle of holding companies—it came as no surprise to him that Willy Wonka was the owner.
+That lot was one void that wouldn't be filled without Willy Wonka's say so.

 More days passed, and Terence found that he was right about his doubts.
 There was no word from the Factory.

 Still more days passed, and Terence found out he was also wrong.
 On the day he had chosen for his Grand Opening, Willy Wonka sent a parcel containing a large assortment of chocolate bars, along with a display stand for the counter.
 Terence smiled when he saw the display stand.
 Trust Willy to think of the stand, thought Terence.
 I wouldn't.

 With the parcel was a short, hand written, congratulatory note, with the explanation that the chocolate bars might be a nice sideline.
 After reading it, Terence held the note with a feeling of great satisfaction.
 The chocolate would make a nice sideline, but more importantly, it would make an open line between his shop and the Factory.
 He sent a short, chatty thank-you note back by return post.